dylanleonard-1/ProcessUnity-3rd-Party-vendor-risk-lab/README.md

 ---

 ## 🎯 What This Is

+This lab replicates the **entire lifecycle of real-world vendor risk management**, inspired by how tools like **ProcessUnity** handle intake, analysis, triage, and escalation.

-This lab replicates **real-world vendor risk operations**.
-It generates simulated third-party vulnerability injects with randomized vendors, CVEs, exposure statuses, broken formatting, missing fields, duplicate entries, and more.
+It generates simulated third-party vulnerability injects with:

+- Randomized vendors and contact metadata
+- Realistic CVEs and exploit metadata
+- Exposure flags and patch statuses
+- Broken formatting, missing fields, duplicate entries
+- Region-based risk scoring and escalation tags

+These injects mimic the exact logic you'd see in a GRC platform, preparing analysts to work with systems like **ProcessUnity**, **Splunk**, and **Power BI**.

-> ✅ Designed for SOCs, analysts, GRC teams, and red teams
+> ✅ Ideal for SOC analysts, GRC teams, vendor risk engineers, and red teamers
+> ✅ Teaches vendor triage, patch validation, and SLA tagging
-> ✅ Supports Excel, Power BI, Splunk, SOAR
+> ✅ Supports realistic practice in Excel, Splunk, SOAR, and Power BI
-> ✅ Built for fast onboarding, dashboards, and training
+> ✅ Built for rapid training, portfolio simulation, and dashboard generation

 ---

 ## 🚀 Key Features

-- ⚙️ **Custom-built Python engine** to simulate third-party CVE injects
+- ⚙️ **Python-based simulation engine**
+  Auto-generates realistic CVE injects with randomized fields and scenarios.

-- 🧠 **100+ realistic scenarios** (patch delays, CVSS errors, SLA violations, etc.)
+- 🧠 **100+ risk inject scenarios**
+  Includes data anomalies like missing contact info, invalid formats, outdated CVEs, SLA violations, duplicate findings, and region spikes.

-- 📥 Output directly into structured CSVs for Excel / dashboarding
+- 📥 **Clean CSV output for Excel or dashboard use**
-- 🤖 **Fully automated enrichment** using real patch/exploit metadata
+  Seamlessly imports into Excel, Power BI, or even simulated ProcessUnity workflows.

+- 🤖 **1-line enrichment engine**
+  Adds exploit data, patch availability, publish date, and auto-tags each inject by risk and complexity.

-- 🧪 Built for practice in:
+- 🧪 **Training-focused** — Built for hands-on analyst simulation:
   - Excel filtering, tagging, VLOOKUP/XLOOKUP
-  - Outreach simulation
-  - Dashboarding
+  - Conditional formatting, escalation tracking
+  - Power BI dashboard building
+  - Simulated outreach based on vendor/contact fields
-  - Risk tracking
+  - Risk tracking + SOAR response testing

 ---